dvdzkwsk/react-redux-starter-kit/README.md

   ```

 ##### Routes
-- A route directory...
+* A route directory...
   - *Must* contain an `index.js` that returns route definition
   - **Optional:** assets, components, containers, redux modules, nested child routes
-  - Additional child routes can be nested within `routes` directory in a fractal hierarchy.
+  - Additional child routes can be nested within `routes` directory in a fractal hierarchy

-Note: This structure is designed to provide a flexible foundation for module bundling and dynamic loading. **Using a fractal structure is optional—smaller apps might benefit from a flat routes directory**, which is totally cool!
+**Note:** This structure is designed to provide a flexible foundation for module bundling and dynamic loading. **Using a fractal structure is optional, smaller apps might benefit from a flat routes directory**, which is totally cool!
 Webpack creates split points based on static analysis of `require` during compilation; the recursive hierarchy folder structure is simply for organizational purposes.

 Webpack
 -------